rozcestník;

 - the first part of the climb is an easy walk on the marked route up to the Zwischbergenpass (3268m)

-- but this section is usually made in the dark and it can be hard to find the right way - right below the saddle one should not follow the smooth rock plate, but walk more to the left
+- right below the saddle one should not follow the smooth rock plate, but walk more to the left

-South Peak of Weissmies (3972m) seen from the Zwischbergenpass
+Weissmies South Summit (3972m) from Zwischbergenpass

-- in the saddle one has to decide if to follow the rocky ridge or if to walk a bit more to the right and reach the final rocky part to the South peak over a large snow field
+- or if to walk a bit more to the right and reach the final rocky slope to the South summit over a large snow field

 - the snowfield is not more than 40° steep